About

 TEFLTASTIC:

-Drawing performance Five Years
+Drawing performance Five Years Gallery

 Cliffhanger:

-Artist Curator Group show Synchro Studios Leigh-on-Sea
+Artist Curator Synchro Studios

 Subject to Recall: